Call the burn line, 541-929-5903, to hear the Daily Burn Advisory.

 Please note that Agricultural Burning is separate from Backyard Burning and it has its own burning rules and times.
-The Burning Information Line [541.929.5903] will contain information about both Backyard and Agricultural burning times during Open Burn Season.

 The DEQ also has a website with information specific to Benton County and obtaining a permit for certain types of backyard burns (and a list of materials that may ever be burned).
 Click here to open the website; choose Benton, and answer the questions about where you live in relationship to the city limits of Philomath or Corvallis.

 You may also wish to receive the Willamette Valley Open Burn Announcement daily advisory by email.
 Simply follow the directions on the website.
+Please note that there may be local restrictions for our County and/or Department - that information will be on this website (for example, burn bans).

 Oregon Open Burning Guide (a publication from the State of Oregon Department of Environmental Quality)